turingschool/curriculum/source/topics/debugging/debugger.markdown

 rails console --debug
 ```

-Now the debugger is loaded, and any _breakpoint_ in your code will trigger it.
+Now the debugger is loaded, and any call to the method `debugger` in your code will trigger it.

-### Interrupting Execution
+#### Interrupting Request/Response Execution

 Wherever you want to inspect execution add a call to `debugger` like this: